 Applicants must meet the following criteria in order to be eligible for admission:

-have completed a bachelor’s degree from an accredited college or university or its equivalent, with a cumulative overall GPA of 3.0 (B average) or higher;
+hold a bachelor’s degree from an accredited college or university or its equivalent, with a cumulative overall GPA of 3.0 (B average) or higher;

 submit transcripts of all college or graduate work;